hydephp/develop/docs/getting-started/architecture-concepts.md

 | Documentation  | `_docs/`         | `_site/docs/`    | `.md`               |
 | Media Assets   | `_media/`        | `_site/media/`   | Common asset types  |

+## Importance of paths

+Since HydePHP automatically discovers and compiles content files, it is important to understand how HydePHP handles paths, as the file names and directories they are in will directly influence how the page will be compiled.

+There are a few terms that are important to define before we explore their correlations.

+- **Path:** The full path to a file, including the file name and extension.
+For example: `_posts/my-post.md`
+- **Route key:** The key used to access the page in the routing system.
+Unique across all site pages.
+- **Page identifier:** The unique identifier for a page.
+Unique only within the same page type.

 ## Convention over Configuration

 Hyde favours the "Convention over Configuration" paradigm and thus comes preconfigured with sensible defaults.